apache/fury/docs/guide/java_serialization_guide.md

 numbers,
 the compression may bring 80% performance regression.

-For int compression, fury use 1~5 bytes for encoding.
+For int compression, fory use 1~5 bytes for encoding.
 First bit in every byte indicate whether has next byte. if first bit is set, then next byte will be read util first bit of next byte is unset.

-For long compression, fury support two encoding:
+For long compression, fory support two encoding:

-- Fury SLI(Small long as int) Encoding (**used by default**):
+- Fory SLI(Small long as int) Encoding (**used by default**):
   - If long is in `[-1073741824, 1073741823]`, encode as 4 bytes int: `| little-endian: ((int) value) << 1 |`
   - Otherwise write as 9 bytes: `| 0b1 | little-endian 8bytes long |`
-- Fury PVL(Progressive Variable-length Long) Encoding:
+- Fory PVL(Progressive Variable-length Long) Encoding:
   - First bit in every byte indicate whether has next byte. if first bit is set, then next byte will be read util first bit of next byte is unset.
   - Negative number will be converted to positive number by `(v << 1) ^ (v >> 63)` to reduce cost of small negative